Bonkles/LolCatsSite/README.md

 See /Help/Index.html for documentation created from the sources of this project.

 Highlights:
--Linq Queries are featured prominently in the LolCatController.cs (Controllers/LolCatController.cs) -The LolCat document template is located at Models/LolCat.cs -The RavenDB server setup is governed by the file Core/RavenDB.cs -The images that get stored in the DB are automatically loaded by the Core/ImageImporter.cs -Index.cshtml contains some simple jQuery calls to write database data to the screen, and load the lolCat Images so the user can have a nice chuckle.
+* Linq Queries are featured prominently in the LolCatController.cs (Controllers/LolCatController.cs)
+* The LolCat document template is located at Models/LolCat.cs
+* The RavenDB server setup is governed by the file Core/RavenDB.cs
+* The images that get stored in the DB are automatically loaded by the Core/ImageImporter.cs
+* Index.cshtml contains some simple jQuery calls to write database data to the screen, and load the lolCat Images so the user can have a nice chuckle.